 "Ah! verily my life shall then be sweet;

 Before these days I knew not life or death,

 With little hope or fear I drew my breath,

 But now when all this sorrow is o'erpast,

 Then shall I feel how sweet life is at last,

-And learn how dear is peace from all these fears.
+And know how dear peace is from all these fears.